Brad Peacock: Washington Nationals

 After the college baseball season, the Nationals signed Peacock to a $110,000 signing bonus.
 He spent the 2007 season with the GCL Nationals, Washington's affiliate in the rookie-level Gulf Coast League, accruing a record of 1 win and 1 loss and a 3.89 earned run average.
 Over 39 1/3 innings in 2007, consisting of seven starts and six appearances in relief, Peacock struck out a total of 34 batters and issued 15 bases on balls.
-In 2010, he made eight starts for the Harrisburg Senators of the Class AA Eastern League.
+In 2010, he made eight starts for the Harrisburg Senators of the Double–A Eastern League.
 After the 2010 season, Peacock played in the Arizona Fall League as a relief pitcher, and his fastball was measured at 97 mph.

 Baseball America rated Peacock the 42nd best prospect in baseball during the 2011 season.
 He represented the Nationals at the 2011 All-Star Futures Game.
 He was named a starting pitcher on Baseball America's 2011 Minor League All Star team.

-Peacock began the 2011 season with Harrisburg and also played for the Syracuse Chiefs of the Class AAA International League.
+Peacock began the 2011 season with Harrisburg and also played for the Syracuse Chiefs of the Triple–A International League.
 He was promoted to the majors and made his MLB debut on September 6, 2011.
 He earned his first major league win on September 14.

 Oakland Athletics

 On December 23, 2011, Peacock was traded with Tommy Milone, Derek Norris, and A. J. Cole to the Oakland Athletics for Gio González and Robert Gilliam.
-He pitched for the Sacramento River Cats of the Class AAA Pacific Coast League in 2012, and did not play in the major leagues for the Athletics.
+He pitched for the Sacramento River Cats of the Triple–A Pacific Coast League in 2012, and did not play in the major leagues for the Athletics.